bgoonz/gists-revamp/by-extension/markdown/free-4-dev.md.md

 ## DBaaS

-- [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it’s a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
+- [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
 - [Astra](https://astra.datastax.com/register) — Cloud Native Cassandra as a Service with 5GB free tier
 - [cloudamqp.com](https://www.cloudamqp.com/) — RabbitMQ as a Service, up to 1M messages/month and 20 connections free
 - [elephantsql.com](https://www.elephantsql.com/) — PostgreSQL as a service, 20 MB free
 - [FaunaDB](https://fauna.com/) — Serverless cloud database, with native GraphQL, multi-model access and daily free tiers up to 100 MB
 - [graphenedb.com](https://www.graphenedb.com/) — Neo4j as a service, up to 1,000 nodes and 10,000 relations free
-- [heroku.com](https://www.heroku.com/) — PostgreSQL as a service, up to 10,000 rows and 20 connections free (provided as an “addon,” but can be attached to an otherwise empty app and accessed externally)
+- [heroku.com](https://www.heroku.com/) — PostgreSQL as a service, up to 10,000 rows and 20 connections free (provided as an "addon," but can be attached to an otherwise empty app and accessed externally)
 - [Upstash](https://upstash.com/) — Serverless Redis with free tier up to 10,000 requests per day, 256MB max database size, and 20 concurrent connections
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) — free tier gives 512 MB
 - [redsmin.com](https://www.redsmin.com/) — Online real-time monitoring and administration service for Redis, Monitoring for 1 Redis instance free